 How Did Vincent Van Gogh’s Paintings Become Famous?

-Vincent van Gogh’s painting became famous because his sister-in-law took it upon herself after his death and the death of her husband Theo to find a way to get his paintings and name out to the world.
+Vincent van Gogh’s painting became famous because his sister-in-law took it upon herself after his death and the death of her husband, Theo to find a way to get his paintings and name out to the world.
 She was brilliant and savvy in how she did this.
-By the time she had died in 1925, Vicent van Gogh was world renown.
+By the time she had died in 1925, Vicent van Gogh was world-renowned.

 By clicking here, you can discover more by reading How Did Vincent Van Gogh’s Paintings Become Famous?